Working with a buddy IFS style..

 How do you FEEL toward the part?

 Reactive parts often need to feel heard and validated.
-We stay with them until they are willing to let us get to know the target part.
+Stay with them until they’re willing to let you get to know the target part.

-Once they agree, we ask, “How do you feel toward the (target) part now?”
+Once they agree, ask: “How do you feel toward the (target) part now?”

 What does this part FEAR?